Dolphin Tips and Tricks¶

 - Refer to the Dolphin Hotkeys to learn how to switch profiles mid-game

-Note: If you are having issues with the gyro pointer/cursor not appearing or behaving erratically, you may also want to consider disabling Auto-hide
+Note: If you are having issues with the gyro pointer/cursor not appearing or behaving erratically, you may also want to consider disabling Auto-hide under the Point section on the Motion simulation tab.

 For more information, read Dolphin's wiki page on gyro: https://wiki.dolphin-emu.org/index.php?title=Motion_evdev.